 You might already know that batch files can make your life a lot easier when dealing with multiple commands more often.
 For instance, if you have the habit of using the same CMD commands, you can create a batch file and do away with the task of typing them again and again.
 All you’ll have to do is run the batch file.

-You can know more about what is a batch file and how it works?
+You can know more about how to run a batch file as an administrator on windows here!

 11. Fix issues with DNS resolver cache